GearHost/Docs/docs/installing-wordpress-manually.md

 ### Downloading WordPress
 1. [Download WordPress](https://wordpress.org/download/), it should be a .zip file named `Wordpress-version_number.zip`

 1. Locate the zip file download, right click it and extract the files

-1. Browse for your extracted WordPress files in your computer, and upload those files to **/site/wwwroot/** via FTP
+1. Browse for your extracted WordPress files in your computer, and upload those files to **/site/wwwroot/** via FTP.

+   > Make sure you upload the files inside the wordpress folder that was extracted

 ### Installing WordPress
 1. Go to your website's url or use the `http://{yourcloudsitename}.gearhostpreview.com` to access the WordPress installer wizard